Rania-ME/csci-476-594-spring2021-private/final/README.md

 process, a supervisor may keep track of things.
 By conduting risk and vulnerability assesment, we can be sure that things are in order and that risks are being avoided.

+Task 3.2:
+We saw in class that using "suystem" the user is able to type in whatever command, then a semicolon and then add maliscious commands.
+The program being SET-UID any instructions that are injected after the semicolon will be executed.
+This means that this person can do whatever they want because they have rights that they aren't supposed to which may be problematic.

 Task 4.1:
 To defeat SQL injection attacks, a web application has implemented a filtering scheme at the client side: basically, on the page where users type their data,